mikeal/ZDAG/SPEC.md

    (0 to terminate the links header, 0 for the size of an empty values header) must be omitted.
    * When encoding an inline VARINT as the root structure you MUST prefix a 0, 1, or 18 value with the STRUCTURE_VARINT token.

+# BEWARE!
+DRAGONS!

+From here onward the spec is very incomplete.
+Commits are being pushed every day to this spec and the tooling for it and nothing below here has been edited or potentially even read once after writing.

 # CONSTANTS